vinodsharma10x/saas-inspiration-hub-extension/README.md

 ![SaaS inspiration hub - Description](https://github.com/user-attachments/assets/a86f913b-2cbf-4157-8587-ad278ecb95eb)

-This Chrome extension enhances your new tab experience by offering the following features.
-Our goal is to provide a central hub of inspiration, news, and innovation, helping you stay informed and motivated as you build and scale your business.
+This Chrome extension enhances your new tab experience by offering a comprehensive suite of features aimed at SaaS founders, entrepreneurs, and tech enthusiasts.
+It serves as a central hub of inspiration, news, and innovation, helping you stay informed, motivated, and productive as you build and scale your business.

 ## Features
-- **Daily Motivational Quotes:** Display a random quote related to SaaS and entrepreneurship.
+- Daily Motivational Quotes: Start your day with a handpicked quote related to SaaS and entrepreneurship.
-- **Daily Journaling Prompts:** Generate a daily prompt tailored for SaaS founders and entrepreneurs.
+- Daily Journaling Prompts: Generate a daily prompt tailored for SaaS founders and entrepreneurs, and capture your thoughts and reflections.
-- **Journal Entry Management:** Save and edit journal entries with date, prompt, and answer.
+- Journal Entry Management: Save, edit, and view journal entries with associated prompts and responses, helping you track your entrepreneurial journey.
-- **Product Hunt Launches:** Display the latest Product Hunt launches with caching.
+- Product Hunt Launches: Stay updated with the latest Product Hunt launches.
+Customize your feed by selecting time frames (Daily, Weekly, Monthly, Yearly, All Time) and applying an upvote threshold.
-- **SaaS News:** Show the latest SaaS-related news articles with caching.
+- SaaS News: Get the latest SaaS-related news articles, curated and updated every 4 hours to keep you informed of industry trends.
+- Quick Notes: Capture quick notes directly on your new tab for ideas, to-dos, or anything that needs to be remembered.
+Notes are saved locally in your browser.
-- **Personalized Welcome:** Save and display a personalized welcome message.
+- Personalized Welcome: Save and display a personalized welcome message to make your new tab experience unique and motivating.

 ## Installation
 1. Clone or download the repository.